City status in the United Kingdom: Smallest and largest cities

 While cities are regularly ranked by the number of residents, this is not an ideal measure.
 Population can vary based on the number and type of residences present, and has to be limited to an area.
-As mentioned earlier in the article, the official area of a city in the UK is typically the coverage up to a local government/council boundary, there being a variety of council bodies.
+The official area of a city in the UK is typically the coverage up to a local government/council boundary, there being a variety of council bodies.
 However, there are exceptions depending on the UK constituent country and whether the council has since been abolished.

 Such a boundary can typically contain a built up (urban) area, and a surrounding, less populated rural landscape.
-Inversely, the area of a city can be entirely built up, with that urban environment spilling over a boundary into another area which does not have city status.
+Or the area of a city can be entirely built up, with that urban environment spilling over a boundary into another area which does not have city status.
 That wider urban area can still be considered in everyday parlance locally as a whole 'city' although it is not a formal designation.

-With the 'square mile' City of London being in the middle of a huge urban area, it can be suggested that 'small' should be applied to only cities with minimal urban areas that have nearby surrounding areas of countryside and so is visibly representative of the term, Wells being more suitable in this regard as the smallest standalone city council area.
+With the 'square mile' City of London being in the middle of a huge urban area, it can be suggested that 'small' should be applied to only cities with minimal urban areas that have nearby surrounding areas of countryside and so is visibly representative of the term, the city of Wells being more suitable in this regard as the smallest standalone city council area.
 Therefore, sizing can be interpreted in a number of ways, and below are top 5 lists of the smallest and largest cities ranked by population, city council area, and urban area.

-All statistics are 2011 census figures.
+All statistics are 2021 census figures.

 Population is of the total residents in the city council area.
 Armagh (no local council) and the Largest Urban Area table both use urban population figures.